 Are the changes brought by the issue profoundly changing society or the planet?

-- Breadth: consider the absolute amount of taxes paid by the company over the period.
+- Scope: consider the absolute amount of taxes paid by the company over the period.

-- Persistence: ask yourself how consistent the company’s contributions have been over the said period of time.
+- Irremediability: ask yourself how consistent the company’s contributions have been over the said period of time.

 - It is very useful here to compare the company’s effective tax rate with the corresponding statutory tax rate.